Home > Patients & Visitors > Health Library > Substance Use Disorder

 Not everyone who uses a drug develops substance use disorder.
 Certain things make this disorder more likely.
 These are called risk factors.

-Call 911 or other emergency services right away if you or someone else:
+Call 911 or other emergency services immediately if you or someone else:

 Call your doctor if: